-In just one year, you explore an accounting topic of your interest and will be guided by research-active academics who are known as experts in their distinctive areas of interest.
+In just one year of postgraduate study, you explore an accounting topic of your interest and will be guided by research-active academics who are known as experts in the field of accounting.

 AUT's Accounting department is recognised by the Association of Chartered Accountants (ACCA), Certified Practising Accountant Australia (CPA Australia), Chartered Accountants Australia and New Zealand (CA ANZ) and the Chartered Institute of Management Accountants (CIMA).

 This is part of the Bachelor of Business (Honours).

 To graduate with a Bachelor of Business (Honours), you must complete 120 points from: